 AMITY Foundation Summer English Program in China

 The Amity Summer English Program (SEP) helps Chinese Middle School teachers from small cities and rural areas improve their English.
-Canadian volunteers teach a 4-week intensive English course as they experience and learn about life in China.
-The following volunteers would love to share their experiences with you.
+Canadian volunteers teach a four-week intensive English course as they experience and learn about life in China.

 Mission Speaker Invitation Guidelines